St. Joseph's Cathedral, Fortaleza

-It took to complete the work forty years beginning in 1938 and was inaugurated in 1978.
+It took forty years to complete the building, beginning in 1938 and being inaugurated in 1978.
 It can accommodate five thousand people and its towers reach 75 meters high.
-French architect George Maunier signed the draft eclectic style with a predominance of neo-Gothic, with references to the Cologne Cathedral in Germany and very similar to the Chartres Cathedral in France.
-São José is the Saint linked to the cathedral which is also known as the Metropolitan Cathedral of Fortaleza.
+French architect George Maunier signed the draft eclectic style with a predominance of neo-Gothic, with references to the Cologne Cathedral in Germany and very similar to the Chartres Cathedral in Chartres, France.
+São José is the saint linked to the cathedral which is also known as the Metropolitan Cathedral of Fortaleza.